 While it started in 1988, by 1992 all workers were covered by compulsory payment known as the superannuation Guarantee.

 In 2007 itself all the superannuation fund of baby boomers is reaching $1 trillion, making Australian managed fund as the 3rd largest fund.

-When compulsory superannuation was introduced at this time, federal government was sending a clear message to everyone that they have to fund their own retirement.
+When compulsory superannuation was introduced at this time, the federal government was sending a clear message to everyone that they have to fund their own retirement.

 Apart from compulsory contributions, people can choose to do personal contributions to boost up super for retirement.
 You have to note that once you made a contribution, you cannot legally touch the money until you satisfy the condition of release.

-There is limit as to how much individuals can contribute to super in a given financial year, any additional contributions are taxed at normal taxation rules and can be taxed up to 47% depending on your income.
+There is a limit as to how much individuals can contribute to super in a given financial year, any additional contributions are taxed at normal taxation rules and can be taxed up to 47% depending on your income.

-Superannuation investment returns are taxed at concessional rate if the funds are genuinely held to benefit members during their retirement.
+Superannuation investment returns are taxed at a concessional rate if the funds are genuinely held to benefit members during their retirement.